JuliaGaussianProcesses/Stheno.jl/README.md

 The plan is again not to support the combination of GPs and Deep Learning explicitly, but rather to ensure that Stheno and [Flux.jl](https://github.com/FluxML/Flux.jl) play nicely with one another.
 Once the AD-related issues below have been resolved, example usage will be provided.

-## The Elephant in the Room
-You can't currently perform gradient-based kernel parameter optimisation in Stheno.
-This an automatic-differentiation related issue, which will definitely be resolved in the 1.0 timeline, once [Capstan.jl](https://github.com/JuliaDiff/Capstan.jl) or some other [Cassette.jl](https://github.com/jrevels/Cassette.jl)-based AD package is available, and [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl) has support for Linear Algebra primitives.
-There's not a lot more to say than that really.
-Apologies.

 ## Things that are definitely up for grabs
 Obviously, improvements to code documentation are always welcome, and if you want to write some more unit / integration tests, please feel free.
 In terms of larger items that require some attention, here are some thoughts:
 - Plotting recipes: there is currently a lot of _highly_ repetitive code for plotting the posterior distribution over 1D GPs.
 This needn't be the case, and it would be a (presumably) simple job for someone who knows what they're doing with the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) recipes to make most of that code disappear.